Notify me

 . . . features the work of Hom Nguyen, a self-taught French-Vietnamese painter whose works are about the human condition.
 He chose to show a child’s face looking up, drawn in pen directly onto the mat black dial, resulting in a unique aesthetic for this extraordinary watch.

-How Aesthetics Focused Are UnconstrainedTime Watches?
+How Aesthetics Focused are UnconstrainedTime Watches?

 UnconstrainedTime watches.

-Tropical Crystal watch in bronze
+UnconstrainedTime Tropical Crystal watch in bronze on white marble surface, shallow depth of field.

-Fractal Emergence watch in gold
+UnconstrainedTime Fractal Emergence watch in gold, closeup/detail, against a pale background.

-Art is unique (a copy of art is not art, although a limited edition of art prints can be), is focused on aesthetics, and is personal . . . it is, to a significant degree, about the person who created it.
+• and is personal . . . it is, to a significant degree, about the person who created it.

-And art is focused much more on aesthetics than on functionality.
-UnconstrainedTime watches use our unique minimal time-display which allows much more creative freedom without the strong archetypes inherent in most time-displays, and a significantly stronger focus on freely chosen aesthetics than most watches.
 Our watches have little or no influence from fine jewellery or from engineering, giving us more conceptual freedom to explore powerful, unique and fascinating aesthetic influences.

-One of the main reasons for our brand being so unique, is that, although I find myself making watches, I am not exactly a watchmaker: I have no training in traditional watchmaking, and don’t have the influences which come with such an education.
+One of the main reasons for our brand being so unique, is that, although I find myself making watches, I am not exactly a watchmaker: I have no training in traditional watchmaking, and don’t have the influences which inevitably come with such an education.

 What I mean by “chosen aesthetics” is influences which are not part of the context of conventional watch design.
 For example, our poppy seed pod watch in blackened silver:

-Poppy Seed Pod watch in blackened silver
+UnconstrainedTime Poppy Seed Pod watch in blackened silver on a white surface.

 Another example is our Techno circle #1 watch: